CleveritDemo/copilot-software-architecture-demo/README.md

 - FeedbackManagementService.md
 - InvitationManagementService.md

-### Construyendo diagramas de secuencia.
+### Building Sequence Diagrams

-Una vez obtenidos la documentacion relacionada a los modulos/servicios que forman parte del sistema, podemos utilizar GitHub Copilot para generar los diagramas de secuencia teniendo en cuenta los casos de uso, actores, entidades y servicios.
-Para esto utilizaremos la herramienta de **Mermaid**, que permite construir diagramas dentro de archivos markdown.
+Once the documentation related to the modules/services that are part of the system is obtained, we can use GitHub Copilot to generate the sequence diagrams considering the use cases, actors, entities, and services.
+For this, we will use the **Mermaid** tool, which allows building diagrams within markdown files.

 **Prompt 16**

 `
 @workspace Create all the sequence diagrams based on the use cases of each type of actor. #file:CommonUserUseCases.md #file:AdminUserUseCases.md.
-Take in count also the entities, the services and the actors of the system identified and generated in previous steps.
+Take into account also the entities, the services, and the actors of the system identified and generated in previous steps.
 Create all the diagrams using Mermaid.
 `

-Esto generará dos archivos que contienen los diagramas de secuencia para las acciones y casos de uso existentes por cada actor del sistema
+This will generate two files containing the sequence diagrams for the actions and existing use cases for each actor in the system.

 Ejemplo: